- Code INTR8073

 The United Nations Development Programme introduced the concept of "human security" into the global lexicon in its 1994 Human Development Report.
 Often referred to as "people-centred security" or "security with a human face", human security places human beings—rather than states—at the centre of security considerations.
 The UNDP perceived human security as a focus on human life and dignity and an antidote to conventional views of security shaped by threats to and the potential for conflict between states.
 This unit examines human security as a concept, as an alternative security agenda, and as a guideline for policy and institutional initiatives.
 It does so through a focus on the three pillars of human security: freedom from want; freedom from fear, and freedom to live in dignity.

-4.communicate their critical understanding of human security in a clear and concise way through a series of assignments and participation in seminar discussions
+- Communicate their critical understanding of human security in a clear and concise way through assignments and participation in class discussions

 The course is conducted through seminars with an emphasis on interactive teaching aimed at engaging all students in active participation.